JeffersonLab/evio/doc/users_guide/evio_UsersGuide.rst

 bitInfo, overWriteOK, append);

-The baseFilename string will have the environmental variable, BASE_NAME, substituted in the obvious location along with the runType substituted for the %s, the runNumber substituted for the %x (hex format), and the split number substituted for the %03d.
+The baseFilename string will have the value of the environmental variable BASE_NAME, substituted for the $(BASE_NAME) part of the string along with the runType substituted for the %s, the runNumber substituted for the %x (hex format), and the split number substituted for the %03d.
 If BASE_NAME has the value “File”, then the first 3 split files will have the names:

 myFile_myExperiment_1_001.ext